 Any proposed project must have a linkage to Federal subsistence fishery management for consideration for funding.
-This means that the project must have a direct association to a Federal subsistence fishery, and either the subsistence fishery or fish stocks in question must occur in or pass through waters within or adjacent to Federal public lands in Alaska (National Wildlife Refuges, National Forests, National Parks and Preserves, National Conservation Areas, National Wild and Scenic River Systems, National Petroleum Reserves, and National Recreation Areas).
+This means that the project must have a direct association to a Federal subsistence fishery, and either the subsistence fishery or fish stocks in question must occur in or pass through waters within or adjacent to Federal public lands in Alaska (National Wildlife Refuges, National Forests, National Parks and Preserves, National Conservation Areas, National Wild and Scenic River Systems, National Petroleum Reserves, and National Recreation Areas) or non-navigable waters on Bureau of Land Management general domain lands.